projectbuendia/buendia/packages/README.md

-If your package uses site-specific settings, they should be defined as shell variables in a file in `/usr/share/buendia/site` and your package must provide a config script in `/usr/share/buendia/config.d` that does two things:
+If your package uses site-specific settings, they should be defined as shell variables in a file in `/usr/share/buendia/site` and your package must provide a config script in `/usr/share/buendia/config.d` that reads the settings and applies them to the actual service or application (e.g. by editing its configuration files and restarting the service).

-1. Creates the settings file with default values, if the file does not exist.
-   (Do **not** include the settings file in your package;
-   only have it created by this script.)

-2. Reads the settings file and applies the settings to the actual service or application (e.g. by editing its configuration files).

-The settings file and config script should also be named after the package, and the shell variables should be prefixed with this name to prevent collision (e.g. a package named `buendia-foo` should place its settings file at `/usr/share/buendia/site/foo` and its config script at `/usr/share/buendia/config.d/foo`, and its settings should have names like `FOO_USER` and `FOO_PASSWORD`).
+Default values should be placed in `/usr/share/buendia/site/10-[name]`;
+these can be overriden by higher-numbered files (for more about settings files, see buendia-utils/data/usr/share/buendia/site/README).

+The shell variables and config script should be named after the package;
+for example, a package named `buendia-foo` should have variables with names like `FOO_USER` and `FOO_PASSWORD`, default settings in /usr/share/buendia/site/10-foo, and a config script at `/usr/share/buendia/config.d/foo`.